Wills & Trusts

 What are the benefits of a trust over a will?

 A properly executed trust avoids probate, whereas a will goes through the probate court.
 By avoiding probate, the Trustor’s family avoids the cost and time of probate court.
-A trust passes property to beneficiaries quickly and/or according to the terms of the trust.
+A trust passes property to beneficiaries quickly and privately, according to the terms of the trust.
 A trust allows for more control of when and according to what terms property is to be distributed to beneficiaries, whereas a will passes property to beneficiaries outright.

 See investments page for pricing and packages.